future-xy/liKeYun_ylb/DEPLOYMENT_CLOUDFLARE_HTTPS.md

 2. **Configure SSL/TLS**:
    - Go to SSL/TLS → Overview
-   - Set encryption mode to **Flexible** (Cloudflare to origin server uses HTTP)
+   - Set encryption mode to **Flexible** (Cloudflare to origin uses HTTP)
-   - This is OK since Cloudflare handles the HTTPS for users
+   - This is secure since Cloudflare handles HTTPS for users

 3. **Configure Page Rules** (Optional but recommended):
    - Go to Rules → Page Rules